 In general, the statement of moderate increase appears to be true with the exception of starting and ending points on which the impact is negligible.

 The Length of Hashtags

-- Links in a tweet increases overall chances of getting a retweet by 10%, and
+- Links in a tweet increases overall chances of getting a retweet by 10%

-- It will increase the chances of getting a favorite by only 2%.
+- Links will increase the chances of getting a like by only 2%.

-In-depth analysis for the chances of retweets indicates that; in lower social authority level, tweets with links have no significance; however, the significance improves in the moderate level and goes down again in high authority zone.
+In-depth analysis for the chances of retweets indicates that in lower social authority levels, tweets with links have no significance.
+However, the significance improves in the moderate levels, and goes down again in the high authority zone.

-Expectancy of favorite is quite low on tweets with links.
-In fact, it is negative in low social authority zone.
+Expectancy of likes is quite low on tweets with links.
+In fact, it is negative in the low social authority zone.

 Suitable Time of Day

-The figure below shows that the chances of getting at least one retweet remain below 40% throughout the day.
+The graphic below shows that the chances of getting at least one retweet remain below 40% throughout the day.

 There’s always a possibility that results turn out differently if they are segregated on the basis of particular markets.
 However, the aggregate result indicates that Twitter engagement is not dependent on daytime.